 Musab Al Mahruqi, CEO, Orpic explained that LPIC is the largest project undertaken in Oman and the largest ever in the region to date.
 Explaining the significance of this project, he said, “To achieve our vision of building an Omani integrated refining and petrochemical business we are proud of, we must support opportunities to grow our people, our business and our capacity to meet the needs of Oman and international markets.”

 “We are confident that once Plant commissioning is completed in 2020, LPIC will change Orpic’s product mix by extracting more value from natural gas and crude oil.
-Being located in Sohar as part of an integrated complex that houses also Sohar Refinery, Aromatics Plant, Polypropylene and Steam Cracker Unit for LPIC, Orpic operations will be one of the most integrated refinery and petrochemical operations in the world and will enable the company to extract the maximum value from Oman’s oil and gas,” he continued.
+Being located in Suhar as part of an integrated complex that houses also Suhar Refinery, Aromatics Plant, Polypropylene and Steam Cracker Unit for LPIC, Orpic operations will be one of the most integrated refinery and petrochemical operations in the world and will enable the company to extract the maximum value from Oman’s oil and gas,” he continued.

 Last year, Orpic awarded four contracts for Engineering, Procurement and Contracting (EPC) packages worth USD 4.5 Billion for Liwa Plastics Industries Complex (LPIC) Project to: